kwilson05/kwilson05.github.io/blog/whats-your-north-start.md

 Okay...okay, now we're cooking!!!
 With these pillars, I've been searching for jobs that will push me towards being a staff engineer, while giving back to my community or a social cause.
 There are plenty of job opportunities, even in this market.
 But, not too many align with giving back to the community.
 [Fast Forward](https://jobs.ffwd.org/jobs), [{key:values}](https://www.keyvalues.com/), and [Climatebase](https://climatebase.org/) helped in that regard, but there are still limited opportunities.
 I'll keep trying though.
 Maybe I'll lean out my needs by solely focusing on getting a job that pushes toward a staff engineer.
 We'll see, we will see!!
 But, I'm happy to be making choices aligned with myself.
 It makes this a worthwhile journey!!! 🙂

-Reach out @ <soziandwelewilson@gmail.com>, if you know of any other job search sites that help find companies working toward a social cause or just hit me up to say:"Hey there, sir!!!" or give me feedback on my blog.
+Reach out @ <soziandwelewilson@gmail.com> if you know of any other job search sites that help find companies working toward a social cause.
+You can also just hit me up to say, "Hey there, sir!!!" or give me feedback on my blog.

+Thanks to Darian and Kim for editing this post!!